TylerGrosz9413/Blog-Site/README.md

 # Blog-Site

-This is a blog site utilizing ejs that allows posts to be created and read with a date stamp showing when the post was created.
-It also has an about page and a contact page.
+A blog website for the Minnesota Vikings football team using ejs that allows posts to be created and read with a date stamp showing when the post was created.
+The site has several views including home, about, contact, compose, and post.
+I'm using Node.js to handle all the HTTP requests (get and post) and ejs for each of the different views.